isomerpages/ema-pl/_events/segc-youth/overview.md

 </p>

-The **Singapore Energy Grand Challenge (Youth)** invites all students to put your imagination and creativity to the test through designing and innovating solutions to achieve a more sustainable Singapore in 2050 and beyond!
+The **Singapore Energy Grand Challenge (Youth)** invites all students to put your imagination and creativity to the test through designing and coming up  with innovate solutions to achieve a more sustainable Singapore in 2050 and beyond!

 Form a team of two to four with your schoolmates to participate in any of the 3 categories and submit a proposal:

 * [Junior (lower secondary students) and Senior (upper secondary and junior college students)](#SEGC (Youth) - Junior/Senior)
 * [Institutes of Higher Learning (ITE, polytechnic and university students)](#SEGC (Youth) - IHL)

-Top 3 teams per category will win a total of $10,000 in cash prizes.
+Winning teams in each of the 3 categories will win a total of $10,000 in cash prizes.

 <a id="SEGC (Youth) - Junior/Senior" href=""></a>
 ### Overview of SEGC (Youth) 2022 - Junior/Senior